gotson/komga/next-ui/src/components/README.md

 # Components

-Vue template files in this folder are automatically imported.
+Vue template files in this directory are automatically imported.

 ## 🚀 Usage